Flood Damage Restoration

 During 2021/22 the Western Downs experienced an unprecedented period of frequent high rainfall and multiple flood events across the region.
 Whilst this much-needed rainfall provided great moisture profiles in the soil for cropping and replenished water in our dams, it caused significant damage on our large road network.

 Council is currently delivering the largest flood damage restoration package in Queensland to ensure our roads are safe and well maintained.
 This damage is estimated at approximately $167 million to restore these sites to their pre-event condition.
-This restoration work is programmed to be completed by the end of 2024, weather permitting.
+The Queensland Reconstruction Authority (QRA) has approved an extension of time for delivery of the program and the restoration work is now programmed to be completed by 31 March 2025, weather permitting.

 The delivery of this program required an initial comprehensive road assessment to capture the extent of the damage.